OnapleRPG/Storyteller/README.md

 # Storyteller ![Github Action](https://github.com/OnapleRPG/Storyteller/actions/workflows/gradle.yml/badge.svg) ![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=com.onaple%3AStoryteller&metric=reliability_rating) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![sponge version](https://img.shields.io/badge/sponge-7.2.0-blue.svg)](https://www.spongepowered.org/)

-## Introduction
-Storyteller is a Sponge plugin designed to send messages to players through the book interface.
-Write stories and ambiance your world with fully configurable books.
-Set the *text*, the *color*, the *pages*, and attach the book to several *game events*.
+Storyteller is a Sponge Minecraft plugin designed to implement a quest system.
+Write stories with objectives and add active lore to your world.
+Set the *text*, the *color*, the *pages*, and attach your book to several *game events*.
 Books support *buttons* with callback to design more complex and interactive dialogs.
-Note that it replaces the default villager's behavior.

-### Functionnalities
-* Callable by Commands
-* No code, only configuration
-* Attachable to villagers
-* Clickable Text
+## Installation

+This plugin needs a sponge server 1.12.
+Download our [latest release](https://github.com/OnapleRPG/Storyteller/releases) and copy it into your server's `mods/` folder.
+Then restart your server.
+Check that a `/config/storyteller.conf` file and `/config/storyteller` folder exist to verify if default configuration was properly copied, and you should notice server logs mentionning the plugin loaded.

-## Get started
+## Getting started

-The plugin is designed to work with Sponge API 7.0.0 (Minecraft 1.12).
-To install it, just drag and drop the jar file into the mods folder on your server.
-A default configuration will be created in the *config/storyteller* folder when you first launch the server with the plugin.
+The plugin uses its configuration to create a book interaction with some entity.
+Using the default generated config, spawn a villager named "*Steve the villager*" to try out the config.
+You should have a book interface open up when interacting with him.
+You can use it with commands as well, on yourself or other players.

 ## Commands